Sarailidis/Interactive-Decision-Trees/README.md

 6. Then copy paste and run the following command in the Anaconda prompt.
 This will install the 'InteractiveDT' package in the new environment.

         pip install .

+__Note:__ Depending on the computer the installation of the package may take a while to complete!

 7. After installing the 'InteractiveDT' package the node.js and npm packages need to be installed.
 This can been done by copy pasting and runing the following command in the Anaconda prompt